ajuavinett/CellTypesLesson/docs/jupyter_instructions.md

 * In Terminal,  type `jupyter notebook`
 * Open the Anaconda Navigator, and click on Jupyter Notebook.
 12. A Jupyter Notebook landing page (the Dashboard) should open.
 13. On the dashboard, you should now see a folder CellTypesLesson.
 Click into it, and open “Introduction to Jupyter Notebooks” From here, you can follow the directions in the Jupyter Notebook.
-Au revoir!

-### <a href="https://ajuavinett.github.io/CellTypesLesson/">Back to the start page</a>
+14. Once you're done with the introductory notebook, open the CellTypesLesson notebook.